ArdelioGet early access →

 When something breaks

-The on-call agent knows what changed, who owns it, what's similar, and what not to do.
-Same knowledge surface, a different moment.
+The on-call agent already knows what changed, who owns it, what failed here before, and what not to touch.
+The runbook comes to the responder, not the other way around.

 When someone new starts

 Their coding agent already has what the team knows.
-Onboarding shrinks from months to a session, and decisions outlive whoever made them.
+Onboarding shrinks from months to a session, and the reason behind a decision outlives whoever made it.

 How.

-Ardelio gathers knowledge from your connected sources, repositories, pull requests, code review comments, Slack, runbooks, deploys, and incident timelines.
-It reconciles them into one continuously-current understanding of how your team builds and operates.
-Engineers reach it through the coding agent they already use, via MCP.
+Ardelio gathers what your team knows from the sources where it actually lives: repositories and pull requests, code review, Slack, runbooks, deploy logs, on-call rotations, and incident timelines.
+It reconciles them into one continuously-current picture of how your team builds and operates, then serves it to the agent you already use, at write time and again at review time.

 Lives in your own cloud.
 Read-only credentials.
 Your data never leaves your environment.